Anatomic Bridles

 Icelandic anatomical bridle

-Icelandic horses have a unique head shape and musculature that requires special attention when it comes to choosing a bridle.
-An anatomical Icelandic horse bridle is designed for fit and comfort, distributing pressure gently without disturbing nerves or blood vessels.
+Icelandic horses have a unique head shape and musculature that requires special attention when it comes to bridle selection.
+An anatomical bridle for Icelandic horses is developed with a focus on fit and comfort, distributing pressure gently without disturbing nerves or blood vessels.
 This provides better freedom of movement, especially in the neck and jaw area, which is important for gaited riding and good contact between horse and rider.

 Anatomic bridle for dressage